Best USD exchange shops in Tokyo for 2026: ranked with live data

 What's the live ranking?

-The single quotable fact: the rate gap between #1 (Dollar Ranger Shinjuku West) and #10 (Travelex JR Shinagawa) is ¥1,540 per $500 — significant for an extra 5–10 minutes of walking.
+Why this matters: the spread between #1 (Dollar Ranger Shinjuku West) and #10 (Travelex JR Shinagawa) can amount to several yen per dollar — significant for an extra 5–10 minutes of walking.

 Why does Dollar Ranger lead the ranking?

 Dollar Ranger is a small chain (4 Tokyo branches) without major corporate overhead.
-The owner-operator model means margins can be tighter.
+The owner-operator model lets margins run tighter.

 Dollar Ranger explicitly markets itself on USD/EUR competitiveness.
 The chain runs slim margins on the most-traded pairs to attract repeat tourist customers.

-The store displays its rate prominently on a board that updates through the day.
-Customers can verify before walking in; competitors that don't display can't game the comparison.
+Each store displays its rate prominently on a board that updates through the day.
+Customers can verify the rate before walking in — competitors who don't display lose the comparison by default.

 Why is World Currency Shop's rank higher than Travelex?